ehrscape/R-project/RunneR-walkthrough.md

 VO2 (or oxygen consumption) is a measure of the volume of oxygen that is used by your body to convert the energy from the food into the energy molecules.
 VO2max (or maximal oxygen consumption) is simply the maximum possible VO2 that a given person can achieve.
 VO2 and VO2max are important in the context of exercise, because they are a measure of body's ability to generate the energy source that allows your muscles to continue working while you are exercising.
 Therefore, by definition, a VO2max measurement is ultimately a measure of your cardiorespiratory fitness level.
 A person who is fit, in the cardiorespiratory sense of the word "fit," would have a higher VO2max than someone who is less fit.
 However, it is important to understand that if you have a larger VO2max than someone else, it does not necessarily mean that you could beat them in, for example, a marathon race.
 What it means is that your body is more able to absorb and use oxygen to generate energy for your muscles, and this will certainly give you an edge, but what you are actually capable of doing with that energy depends on many other factors (the mechanical efficiency with which you run at a given speed, for example).

-This function is based on equations derived by from experimental data gathered by R. Margaria, P. Cerretelli, P. Aghemo, and G. Sassi for their study titled "Energy Cost of Running"^[Margaria R., Cerretelli P., Aghemo P., Sassi G. Energy cost of running.
+This function is based on equations derived by from experimental data gathered by [*Margaria R., Cerretelli P., Aghemo P., Sassi G. Energy cost of running.
 J Appl Physiol.
-1963 Mar;18:367-70.].
+1963 Mar;18:367-70.*].
 The experimental data gathered by Margaria et al. measured calorie burn of subjects running on a treadmill at various speeds (from 9 to 22 km/hr) and running surface grades (from 20% decline to 15% incline).
 It was found that the net calories burned per kilogram of body weight per kilometer run is independent of speed, and depends only on the incline or decline of the running surface and the cardiorespiratory fitness level (measured through VO2max) of the runner.
 There is, therefore, no need to take running speed into consideration when estimating calories burned while running.
 You simply need to know the total distance run, the weight of the runner, and the incline or decline of the running surface.
 If the cardiorespiratory fitness level of the runner is known it will allow you to further refine your estimation of calorie burn because there is a known negative correlation between VO2max and energy cost of running.
-This function estimates cardiorespiratory fitness level through VO2max estimation, based on the runner's resting heart rate^[Uth N., SĂ¸rensen H., Overgaard K., Pedersen P.K.
-Estimation of VO2max from the ratio between HRmax and HRrest--the Heart Rate Ratio Method.
+This function estimates cardiorespiratory fitness level through VO2max estimation, based on the runner's resting heart rate [*Uth N., SA¸rensen H., Overgaard K., Pedersen P.K.
+Estimation of VO2max from the ratio between HRmax and HRrest-the Heart Rate Ratio Method.
 Eur J Appl Physiol.
-2004 Jan;91(1):111-5.]
+2004 Jan;91(1):111-5.*]

 ![VO2max equation](./figures/Equations/VO2max_equation.png)

-where $MHR$ is the maximum heart rate and $RHR$ is the resting heart rate of the runner, both in beats/min.
-For the Uth et al. estimation of VO2max an age based estimation of maximum heart rate is made^[Tanaka, H., Monhan, K.D., Seals, D.G., Age-predicted maximal heart rate revisited.
-Am Coll Cardiol 2001; 37:153-156.]
+where *MHR* is the maximum heart rate and *RHR* is the resting heart rate of the runner, both in beats/min.
+For the Uth et al. estimation of VO2max an age based estimation of maximum heart rate is made [*Tanaka, H., Monhan, K.D., Seals, D.G., Age-predicted maximal heart rate revisited.
+Am Coll Cardiol 2001; 37:153-156.*]

 ![Maximal heart rate equation](./figures/Equations/MHR_equation.png)

 The function is called with

 ```r
 ## running_cal_burn <- cb_running(age = 41, m = 80, h = 180, RHR = 60, treadmill = FALSE, gpsHR)